What is a LinkedList in Java?

 System.out.println("After Adding First: " + fruits);

-// Add element at the end
+// Add an element at the end

 fruits.addLast("Grapes");